Gaze and Hum for Text Entry

 In our research paper "Hummer: Text Entry by Gaze and Hum", we have combined gaze control with humming sounds in a novel, hands-free text entry system.
 Our results were accepted for detailed publication and presentation at the most important international conference on human-computer interaction, CHI.

-We therefore combine buzzing sounds with gaze control via eye tracking for hands-free word-by-word text entry.
+Therefore we combine buzzing sounds with gaze control via eye-tracking for hands-free word-by-word text entry.
 For this purpose, the user looks at the first letter of a word on the on-screen virtual keyboard, starts humming, looks over the other letters of the word, and ends the input of the word with the humming - fast, precise, and discrete.
 Our approach enabled testers to input over 20 words per minute without touching the keyboard, outperforming other current hands-free input methods.
-This convinced both the reviewers of our publication and the international audience of researchers during our presentation at the “2021 CHI Conference on Human Factors in Computing Systems” in May:
+This convinced both the reviewers of our publication and the international audience of researchers during our presentation at the "2021 CHI Conference on Human Factors in Computing Systems" in May:

 We are planning to integrate this innovative way of text input into Semanux as well, thus providing our customers with faster, simpler, and more reliable hands-free interaction based on the latest research findings.
-Ramin’s presentation can be watched on YouTube: https://www.youtube.com/watch?v=_eu91g5fTaw
+Ramin's presentation is available on YouTube.